EnginSarak/TABI/README.md

 ### Cash Budget Tracker

 Set a cash budget in the foreign currency and tap **Spend** after each purchase.
 TABI subtracts it from your remaining balance and shows a progress bar.
 A **Find ATM** button is available when the balance runs low.
 Budgets are stored per currency so switching destinations doesn't reset your data.

-### Offline Support

-After the first successful rate fetch, everything is cached in localStorage.
-On subsequent visits — online or not — TABI loads instantly and shows when the rate was last updated.
-The previous day's rate is kept alongside so you can see if the rate has moved.

 ### PWA — Installable